Dragon Air UAS

 Following a full review by our team, a statement of work will be provided outlining the deliverable and costs.

-We have a standing SFOC certificate from Transport Canada for Ontario and request them for other areas of Canada as required.
+We have a standing national SFOC certificate from Transport Canada for all of Canada.

 Which can cover the different areas of Canada, including controlled airspace, in most cases we can forgo the typical application process and are basically pre-authorized for most locations in some regions.